FREE shipping $50+ at TackleDirect

 Mooring:

-The act of securing a boat to a fixed point, such as a or .
+The act of securing a boat to a fixed point, such as a dock or buoy.

 Fenders:

-Cushioning devices placed between the boat and a or another vessel to prevent damage.
+Cushioning devices placed between the boat and a dock or another vessel to prevent damage.

 Cleat: